 Donor support to the Global Education Fund has grown from $26,506 in its first year to more than $788,000 cumulatively raised over five fiscal cycles.
 Those dollars have been used to:

 - Establish more than 40 student internships and research fellowships for both graduate and undergraduate students across a wide range of majors and disciplines, including the Vimy Award, which is given annually to one interdisciplinary team of students working collaboratively to pursue research or service projects outside the U.S.

 - Create new globally-themed courses, ranging from Arabic, Business Chinese, Persian, Immigration and Cultural Identity to Peace and Popular Culture in Pakistan and Afghanistan.

-- Offset federal funding cuts of 47-55 percent to UNC’s highly-acclaimed Area Studies Centers in the College of Arts & Sciences, which provide funding for foreign language instruction, the expansion of library collections and research awards for faculty.
+- Offset federal funding cuts of 47-55 percent to UNC’s acclaimed Area Studies Centers in the College of Arts & Sciences, which provide funding for foreign language instruction, the expansion of library collections and research awards for faculty.

 - Co-sponsor 17 lectures and programs on topics such as Arctic sovereignty issues, the Arab Spring, trends in the European Union and UNC’s new two-year, pan-university theme: Water in Our World.